Home Coffee Journal logo Home Coffee Journal

 6. Ignoring bloom drawdown as a grind-size signal

-Symptom in the cup: Persistently sour or persistently bitter brews no matter how you adjust ratio.
+Symptom in the cup: Persistently sour or persistently bitter brews, no matter how you adjust the ratio.

 The bloom tells you whether your grind is in range before you commit to the full brew.
 After your bloom pour, watch how fast water drips into the carafe during the wait.
-If you see more than a few drops in the first 20 seconds, your grind is too coarse — go two clicks finer.
-If nothing drips at all and the bed looks like wet concrete, you are too fine — go two clicks coarser.
+More than a few drops in the first 20 seconds means your grind is too coarse, so go two clicks finer.
+Nothing drips at all and the bed looks like wet concrete?
+You’re too fine, so go two clicks coarser.

 A well-dialed bloom drips only a thin trickle (roughly 5–15 g of liquid) during a 35-second bloom on a 15 g recipe.
-Use this as a free diagnostic every brew.
+Use it as a free diagnostic every brew.

 Who it suits: Anyone with an adjustable burr grinder who is “guessing” at grind size.